What is brand equity?

 3. Foster positive customer feelings and judgments

-When customers have a warm feeling towards your product, they’re more likely to become loyal customers and pass the word on.
-Judgments are made about a brand’s credibility, capability, quality, relevance to need, and superiority over the competition, so it’s important to maintain the integrity of all of these.
-Positive feelings can be excitement, fun, peer approval, security, trust, and self-respect.
+When customers have a positive impression of your product, they’re more likely to become loyal customers and pass the word on.
+Judgments are made about a brand’s credibility, capability, quality, relevance to need, and superiority over the competition, so it’s important to maintain the integrity of all these things.
+Positive feelings can be excitement, fun, peer approval, security, trust, and self-respect, to name a few.

 4. Build a strong bond of loyalty with your customers